Nupur Mehta: Allegations of match fixing

 The Sunday Times carried out a sting operation on a Delhi based bookie based on allegations that the ICC World Cup 2011 semi-final between India and Pakistan was fixed.
-A Hindi film actress was indicated to have been used to lure cricketers.
+The Times said that a Hindi film actress was used to lure cricketers to underperform but did not name her.
 The report included a blurred image resembling Mehta, who denied any role in the sting.

 She is considering to sue the British Paper.

-On 11 June 2012 Mehta was questioned by ICC's anti-corruption officer Alan Peacock in Mumbai.